Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Grooming ✂️

 Don Sphynxes have different grooming needs than other cats because they have no hair.
 Their skin needs special attention.
 The cat’s body is covered in oil glands that leak.
-With no hair to absorb this oil, it winds up on whatever surface your cat has chosen to rest.
+With no hair to absorb the oil, it winds up on whatever surface your cat has chosen to rest.
 This could be your couch, carpet, bed, or table.
-Wiping down your cat once a day will help avoid oil buildup on their skin.
+Wiping down your cat once a day will prevent an oil buildup on their skin.

 Bathing once a week is also necessary to keep the skin moisturized and clean the oil off the skin.
 Bathing less than that could lead to excessive oil buildup.
-Bathing more than that could lead to dry skin that produces even more oil.
+Bathing them too often could lead to dry skin that produces even more oil.

 Health and Conditions 🏥

 Don Sphynxes are healthy overall but can be prone to conditions that arise due to their lack of hair.
-A healthy diet and fastidious grooming will be the best ways to ward off any health issues.
+A healthy diet and fastidious grooming will be the best ways to prevent health issues.

 Serious Conditions